Valentin-Paramonov/file-mover/README.md

 ```
 $ java -jar target/file-mover-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

+## Changing source, destination directories and polling interval
+To change these parameters, edit the web.xml inside src/main/webapp/WEB-INF

 ## Running on different port
 To start the server on port other than 8080, set the PORT environment variable